reallyreadit/api/readme.md

     - Replace `PG_USER`, `PG_PASS` and `DB_NAME` under the `Database` section with the values you chose during the database setup.
     - Set the value for `SystemEmojiFontName` under the `TwitterImageRendering` section.
 The default values are `Apple Color Emoji` or `Segoe UI Emoji` for macOS and Windows respectively.
 	 - Optionally set values for `Host` and `Port` under the `Email.SmtpServer` section if you want to capture email messages that would be sent by the server.
 	 - Optionally set the value for `StripeApiSecretKey` under the `Subscriptions` section if you want to perform test purchases through Stripe.
+	 - Optionally set the value for `StripeWebhookSigningSecret` under the `Subscriptions` section if you want to receive and process Stripe webhook events.

     Note the following regarding 3rd party services:
 	 - AppleID authentication is not supported in development mode.